robertvanlienden/Ollama-EasyPHPRompt/README.md

 ### Parse datasets
 - Add a `Prompt Type` with the following PromptPrefix: `Parse the following data to the format: Name, Date of Birth`
 - Use this Prompt Type on http://localhost:82/ and fill in the `data` with information you have.

+## Donations
+Want to support me creating stuff like this?
+Consider donating with [PayPal](https://www.paypal.me/robertvanlienden).